Does this sound like you?

 We pour so much of ourselves into our work, so don’t run away when things start to feel uncomfortable.
 Instead, follow these tips for being seen and heard, even when you’re not normally in the spotlight.

-What is it about visibility that scares you so much?
+What is it about the spotlight that scares you so much?

 Do you fear you’ll make a bad first impression?